HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

      width="40%"
      height="40%" />

 When you choose this option, the **default notebooks** section will be disabled and will not consider the information you provide there.
 The rest of the arguments you provided will remain intact.
-In the advanced options, you can provide paths to local files of the `configuration.yaml`, `notebook.ipynb`, and `requirements.txt`.
+In the advanced options, you can provide paths to local files of the `configuration.yaml`, `notebook.ipynb`, and a dependency input such as `requirements.txt`.

 ### Select a local `configuration.yaml`: